devchallenges-io/curriculum/2-responsive-web/1-html-css/5-css-position.md

   - The z-index property controls the stacking order of positioned elements that overlap.
 Elements with a higher z-index value will appear on top of those with lower values.
 The stacking context can also be influenced by factors such as parent elements' z-index and their position property.
 ---

-# Master CSS Positioning: A Step-by-Step lesson for Beginners
+# CSS Positioning: A Step-by-Step lesson for Beginners

 CSS positioning is a fundamental concept in web design that allows developers to control the layout of HTML elements on a page.
 For beginners, understanding CSS positioning is crucial for creating responsive and visually appealing websites.
 This lesson will guide you through the different position values in CSS: